STUDENT CODE OF CONDUCT, DISCIPLINE, AND CONDUCT REVIEW PROCESS

-A meeting between the Director of Student Engagement, or designee, and the Accused Student is considered an informal hearing.
+A meeting between the Dean of Students, or designee, and the Accused Student is considered an informal hearing.
 At such time, the student will be apprised of misconduct complaints and charges, typically, but not necessarily, in writing.
 The Accused Student will be given the opportunity to discuss, dispute, and admit to the misconduct.
 In cases of severe or violent alleged misconduct, an informal hearing may be bypassed, and the accused student will be notified in writing of charges of alleged misconduct and the date and time of a formal hearing.

 A Faculty/ Student Conduct Board hearing may be called when a Student Conduct Administrator so requests, or when an Accused Student wishes to appeal a disciplinary action taken by the Dean of Students, or designee.
-The Director of Student Engagement, or designee, shall determine whether an Administrative Hearing or a hearing by the Faculty-Student Conduct Review Board is appropriate.
+The Dean of Students, or designee, shall determine whether an Administrative Hearing or a hearing by the Faculty-Student Conduct Review Board is appropriate.
 Such decision will be based on the circumstances and severity of each case.
 During Intersession and summer sessions, only Administrative Hearings will be conducted.

 In cases of an Administrative Hearing, the hearing officer shall be the Dean of Students or designee.

 The following procedures will be followed for all formal hearings:

 - All formal hearings shall normally be conducted in private.

 - The Accused Student and Complainant have the right to be assisted by an advisor they choose, at their own expense.
 The advisor must be a member of the College community and may not be an attorney.
 The Complainant and the Accused Student is responsible for presenting his or her information, and therefore, advisors are not permitted to speak or to participate directly in any formal hearing.
 A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.
 The student may consult with the advisor prior to answering questions or making any statements, but the advisor will not be allowed to speak for the student.